 Boulbon

-Not far from the chateau is the church of St Anne, built in 1626, after which you will come to the chapel of St Marcellin, a little gem of Romanesque architecture, that you will reach via the street with the town hall on it.
+Not far from the château, you'll discover the church of Sainte Anne, built in 1626, then the chapel of Saint Marcellin, a little gem of Romanesque art that you'll reach via the rue de l'Hôtel de Ville.
+You'll enter the building through a superb semi-circular portal.

 What to see